isteven/angular-multi-select/README.md

 Angular Multi Select
 ====================
-Angular Multi Select is a directive which will create a dropdown button with multiple checkboxes.
+Angular Multi Select is a directive which creates a dropdown button with multiple checkboxes.

 Features
 --